DanielKnuijt/InfoVis/docs/workdis.md

-# **Work distribution**
+# **Work Distribution**

 ## Daniel Knuijt
-Daniel heeft vooral de backend geregeld zoals het opzetten van de website, het verwerken van de datasets en het creeren van de visuals
+Daniel has worked on most of the visualizations.
+In addition, he has made the github and the website so he has done very much for us.

+## Alex Oprea
+Alex has worked on one of the visualizations.
+He made sure our map visualization was made.
+In addition, he has worked on the reflection and conclusion.

 ## Mica Blaauw
-Mica heeft gewerkt aan de introductie, perspectives en de verschillende argumenten

-## Alex Oprea
-Alex heeft gewerkt aan de reflectie en enkele visuals
+Mica has worked on the introduction, perspectives and the arguments.
+In addition, he has worked a bit on visualizations.

-## Dinant Zonnevelt
+## Dinant Zonneveld
-?
+Dinan has worked on the introduction, perspectives and the arguments.
+In addition, he has worked a bit on visualizations.